mikegioia/libremail/sync/README.md

 You don't have to use 512MB as your packet size, but anything 16MB or higher is advised.

+#### 1.2 Configuring `max_allowed_packet` for non-SUPER SQL databases (Amazon RDS)

+If your SQL user account does not have SUPER privileges, you will have to set the `max_allowed_packet` config setting manually.
+In Amazon RDS, these parameters can be changed by creating a "customized parameter group" in the RDS admin panel.

 ### 2. Configure the Application

 Configuration options are saved in `config/default.ini`.
 Do not modify this file